Google Ads Conversion Tracking Using Google Tag Manager (2025 New Interface)

 • Set Up Dynamic Remarketing: With the Google Tag now firing on every page, the foundation for powerful remarketing audiences is in place.
 The next level is Dynamic Remarketing, a highly effective tactic, especially for e-commerce.
 This allows for showing ads to past visitors that feature the specific products they viewed, added to their cart, or purchased.
 This requires connecting a product feed to Google Ads and adding custom parameters to the Google Tag, but it can deliver a significantly higher return on investment.

 • Deepen Your Analysis with Google Analytics 4: To gain a truly holistic view of the customer journey, link the Google Ads and Google Analytics 4 (GA4) accounts.
 This integration unlocks two powerful capabilities.
 First, sophisticated audiences can be built in GA4 (e.g., “users who watched 75% of a video and visited a pricing page”) and then imported into Google Ads for highly targeted remarketing campaigns.
-Second, the full, cross-channel user journey can be analyzed in GA4’s reports to answer complex behavioral questions that Google Ads alone cannot, such as how organic search and paid social interactions contribute to an eventual Google Ads conversion.
+Second, the full, cross-channel user journey can be analysed in GA4’s reports to answer complex behavioral questions that Google Ads alone cannot, such as how organic search and paid social interactions contribute to an eventual Google Ads conversion.

 • Review Your Attribution Model: At the beginning of this process, the advice was to stick with the default “Data-driven” attribution model.
 Now, with a steady stream of reliable conversion data, it is the perfect time to revisit this setting more meaningfully.
 Explore the different models available in Google Ads (e.g., Last Click, First Click, Linear) and use the Model Comparison report to understand how each model would re-distribute conversion credit across campaigns.
 This can provide a more nuanced understanding of how various touchpoints contribute to the final conversion.

 • Schedule Regular Audits: The threat of “tracking degradation” is real.
 A website update or a plugin change can inadvertently break a perfectly good setup.
-To prevent this, formalize the monthly health check mentioned in the conclusion.
+To prevent this, formalise the monthly health check mentioned in the conclusion.
 Create a recurring calendar event, for example, for the first Monday of every month, to spend 15 minutes checking the tracking status in Google Ads and running a quick test in GTM’s Preview Mode.
 This simple, proactive habit ensures the data pipeline remains healthy and trustworthy over the long term.

 Conclusion: You’ve Built a Foundation for Growth

 Congratulations!
 A journey through one of the most challenging, and most valuable, tasks in digital marketing has been successfully navigated.
 Take a moment to appreciate what has been built.
 The days of “flying blind” are over.
-There is now a trustworthy system that provides the data needed to stop wasting money, optimize campaigns with confidence, and prove the ROI of marketing efforts to any team, boss, or client.
+There is now a trustworthy system that provides the data needed to stop wasting money, optimise campaigns with confidence, and prove the ROI of marketing efforts to any team, boss, or client.

 This is a powerful foundation.
 However, the digital world is always changing.
 The website will be updated, and platforms will evolve.
 This can sometimes lead to “tracking degradation,” where a setup that once worked perfectly can silently break over time.
 To stay ahead, it is a good practice to check the conversion status in Google Ads once a month.
 This quick health check can prevent weeks of lost data and ensure that the powerful system just built continues to serve as a reliable guide for growth.